thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 #### Final Status

 Bella has made significant contributions to enabling the use of Golang language to the translator.
+These contributions are awaiting further review in this [pull request](https://github.com/thoth-tech/splashkit-translator/pull/12#pullrequestreview-1127442070)

-This team had some difficulty progressing the remaining project developments this trimester.
+Other members of this team have had some difficulty progressing the remaining project developments this trimester.

 #### Project Members (4)